I haven't been to Sarawak (yet). Also, I don't know all that much about where to stay, only about what to do...

 From Miri, you can fly (or do a 10 hr boat ride but it's more expensive) to the Mulu caves.
 We met people who went there and they highly recommended it.
 We haven't been able to get plane tickets though, so will be doing the Niah caves instead.
 We'll be heading to Sarawak next week so I'll let you know if we hear of any other must-do's.

 In short, there's tons to do in Borneo.
 I love it here!

 Ps. it's very easy to travel to most places by bus.
-You don't really need to fly unless you're running very short of time. almost 10 years ago
+You don't really need to fly unless you're running very short of time. over 10 years ago

 @Anusha To clarify, is it possible to do Kinabalu in one day?
 When I was there (early 2009), they had recently placed restrictions on people's itinerary.
 I was more or less forced to stay the night, have a guide all the way, etc.